Rootcipher8112/SOC-Analyst-Environment-Project/README.md

 5. Installed and configured OS Ticket for incident tracking.
 6. Successfully integrated OS Ticket into the SOC environment to automatically generate tickets for alerts.

-Tomorrow, I wwell begin investigating alerts, starting with the **SSH brute force alert**.
+Tomorrow, I will begin investigating alerts, starting with the **SSH brute force alert**.

 Stay tuned for more SOC practices as I dive into alert investigations!